noahehall/theBookOfNoah/programming_languages/javascript/_javascript.md

       4. stylesheets
       5. scripts
     - add HTTP headers that allow web servers to describe the set of origins that are permitted to read
-    - for HTTP methods with server side-effects (e.g. `POST`), the spec mandates that browsers *preflight* the request to retrieve supported methods with an `HTTP OPTIONS` request method, and then upon *approval* from teh server, sending the actual request
+    - for HTTP methods with server side-effects (e.g. `POST`), the spec mandates that browsers *preflight* the request to retrieve supported methods with an `HTTP OPTIONS` request method, and then upon *approval* from the server, sending the actual request
     - servers can notify clients whether crednetials (e.g. cookies) should be sent with requests
   - TERMINOLOGY
     1. Simple requests: requests types that don't trigger a `CORS preflight`, i.e. GET, HEAD, POST